Teddi96/The-Brotherhood-CMS/README.markdown

 - admin/login.php?hash=

-Then insert a new row in the database under the table "users".
+Then insert a new row in the database under the table *users*

 [Loki123 @ Hackforums.net](http://www.hackforums.net/member.php?action=profile&uid=271731)